Trading Psychology: Fear and Greed Index

 image (1)

-• The Fear and Greed Index today isn’t just a number; it’s a mirror of market psychology.
+• The Fear and Greed Index is not just a figure but a real-time snapshot of market psychology.

 What makes the index tick